-5 Now when the sun was setting, all they that had any sick with various diseases brought them unto him; and he laid his hands on every one of them, and healed them.
+3 Now when the sun was setting, all they that had any sick with various diseases brought them unto him; and he laid his hands on every one of them, and healed them.
 And devils also came out of many, crying out, and saying, You are the Son of God.
-And he rebuking them suffered them not to speak; for they knew that he was the Christ.
+And he rebuking them suffered them not to speak.
 And when it was day, he departed and went into a desert place: and the people sought him, and came unto him, and stayed him, that he should not depart from them.
 And he said unto them, I must preach the kingdom of God to other cities also: for therefore am I sent.
 And he preached in the synagogues of Galilee.